CosmWasm/cw-template/Publishing.md

 But that isn't exactly the simplest way.
 To make things easier and help keep the ecosystem together, we suggest making a PR to add your package to the [`cawesome-wasm`](https://github.com/cosmwasm/cawesome-wasm) list.

+### Organizations

+Many times you are writing a contract not as a solo developer, but rather as part of an organization.
+You will want to allow colleagues to upload new versions of the contract to crates.io when you are on holiday.
+[These instructions show how]() you can set up your crate to allow multiple maintainers.

+You can add another owner to the crate by specifying their github user.
+Note, you will now both have complete control of the crate, and they can remove you:

+`cargo owner --add ethanfrey`

+You can also add an existing github team inside your organization:

+`cargo owner --add github:confio:developers`

+The team will allow anyone who is currently in the team to publish new versions of the crate.
+And this is automatically updated when you make changes on github.
+However, it will not allow anyone in the team to add or remove other owners.